Josie and the Pussycats (comics): Valerie Brown

 In addition to being the group's main songwriter and a multi-instrumentalist, dark-haired Valerie also performs back-up vocals (in the comics, cartoons, and the movie) and occasionally sings lead (nearly always in the TV series) for the Pussycats.
 In the comics and the movie, she is the group's dedicated bassist; in the cartoons, she plays tambourine.
 In the comic book, she replaced Pepper, a sharp-minded spectacled brunette.

 Valerie's surname may be the most definite of the three.
 Archie Comics have occasionally used the name "Brown" from the movie on their website and in promotional material, but in the comics, she is always called Valerie Smith.
 But recently, the "Brown" surname has been used again in comics and the Riverdale TV series.
 The return of the Brown surname happens due to the return of the Pepper Smith character in the New Riverdale and Archie Horror universe.

 In the comics, Valerie is more tomboyish than her two bandmates.
 Besides being good at science and a skilled auto mechanic, she occasionally shows a quick temper as well as being physically stronger than she might appear.
 She is also less concerned about her appearance or her love life than Josie, Melody or Alexandra, and had rarely been seen in a romantic relationship, though in the cartoons she seems attracted to Alexander.
 In 2010, she began an on-again, off-again romantic relationship with Archie Andrews, although her band's touring schedule often keeps her out of Riverdale and away from Archie (much to the relief of Veronica Lodge and Betty Cooper, Archie's other girlfriends).

 In the animated series, she is somewhat similar to Velma Dinkley from Scooby-Doo and they met in a 1973 episode of The New Scooby-Doo Movies, "The Haunted Showboat".
 She is the character who saves the day the most often, thanks to her street smarts and her mechanical and scientific genius.
 In the comics, this is downplayed, although she is still the most intelligent of the group.
-Valerie is the first African-American female cartoon character on a regular animated television series.
+Valerie is the first African-American (non-white) female cartoon character on a regular animated television series.

 Valerie's speaking voice is performed by Barbara Pariot, and her singing voice is performed by Patrice Holloway, sister of Motown recording artist Brenda Holloway.
 She was played by Rosario Dawson in the live-action film.
 Hayley Law portrayed her in the CW series Riverdale.